Skip to content

 Federal Court of Appeal clarifies law on patentability of methods of medical treatment

-By Christopher A. Guerreiro, Brian R. Daley & Pardeep Heir on February 29, 2024
+By Christopher A. Guerreiro, Pardeep Heir & Anna Wilkinson on February 29, 2024

 The Federal Court of Appeal (FCA) has held that in order to determine whether a patent claims an unpatentable method of medical treatment (MMT), it is necessary to determine whether the use of the invention requires…